r0jjames/software-design-patterns/README.md

 internal structure (which may change in the future). be implemented in subclasses.

-### Command:
-Allows decouple a sender from a receiver.
-The sender will talk to the receive through a command.
-Commands can be undone and persisted.

 ### Mediator:
 Allows an object to encapsulate the communication between other